Sp25-CS5004-Online-Lionelle/final-project-group-5/Manual/MovieAppManual.md

 ### Individual Movie Cards
 Every movie in the movie collection has a movie card with additional information outside of the filtering parameters.
 To access the movie card click on the movie poster in the movie collection or movie list.
 The movie card includes
 * Title
-* Genre: includes multiple genres
+* Genre: includes one or multiple applicable genres
 * Rating: IMDB rating on a scale of 10
 * Cast: leading cast memebers
 * Description or plot